 Resources & Disclaimer

-My favorite way to learn about curriculum I’m not familiar with is through Cathy Duffy’s reviews, book, and website.
+If you’re wondering which curriculum to use, I do advise on that.
+Burt first read my post on choosing curriculum for your child or teen.
+My favorite way to learn about curriculum is through Cathy Duffy’s reviews, book, and website.
 I explain why here.

 Information and suggestions provided by Learn Differently LLC are provided “as is” without any representations or warranties, express or implied.
 You must not rely on the information given as an alternative to medical or educational advice from your doctor, other professional healthcare provider or educational provider.